jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/events/distributetopayoutsplit.md

 * `fundingCycleNumber` is the number of the funding cycle during which a payout split was distributed.
 * `projectId` is the ID of the project that had a payout split distributed.
 * `split` is the [`JBSplit`](../../../../data-structures/jbsplit.md) to which the distribution was made.
-* `amount` is the total ETH amount that was distributed to the split.
+* `amount` is the total token amount that was distributed to the split.
 * `caller` is the address that issued the transaction within which the event was emitted.